Connect with others who understand.

 Treating a Seroma

-Seromas don’t always have to be treated.
-In most cases, they disappear on their own — typically within a month.
-Your doctor may not recommend immediate treatment if your seroma isn’t painful and you can still move around normally.
+Seromas don’t always need treatment.
+In most cases, they disappear on their own, typically within a month.
+Your doctor may not recommend immediate treatment if your seroma isn’t painful and if you can still move around normally.
 However, seromas may stick around for up to a year, and some require treatment.
+Your doctor will determine how to treat a seroma depending on its size and if it doesn’t go away.

 Using Tubes To Drain Seromas

-Seromas can appear after drainage tubes have been removed.
-If a drainage tube is removed too soon, a seroma may form.
-Therefore, seromas are sometimes treated by putting the tubes back in so that more fluid can drain out.
+Seromas can appear after drainage tubes have been removed if a drainage tube is removed too soon.
+Sometimes, seromas are treated by putting the tubes back in so that more fluid can drain out.

 Draining Seromas With a Needle